 After your inspection wash the area you need to repair with clean water & allow to dry, remove any flaking loose coating with a medium abrasive pad, ( 240 grit ).
 If it the remedial area is near the end of the board and it has split, we would recommend the use of Teknoseal 4000 Clear, this is a highly flexible sealant specifically designed and used purely for this purpose.
 Once you have completed the preparation and it is dry apply 2 x even brush coats to the area feathering out to achieve a seamless finish.

-For larger areas or even full re-paint of your log cabin, timber lodge Cfg Finishes offer a complete service, they can carry out a full annual maintenance programme, cleaning of roof's and gutters then a full wash down and re application of a specialist coating to freshen and protect the paint system for the next 6 - 8 months.
-Cfg finishes also specialise in full re - finishes, after the preperation, cleaning of exuding knots, sealing of split boards they apply be spray application the Teknos or Sikkens trade brand of coating to the original manufacturers specification, giving between 3 - 5 years between re - paints.
+For larger areas or even full re-paint of your log cabin, timber lodge Cfg Finishes offer a complete service, they can carry out a full annual maintenance program, cleaning of roof's and gutters then a full wash down and re application of a specialist coating to freshen and protect the paint system for the next 6 - 8 months.
+Cfg finishes also specialise in full re - finishes, after the preparation, cleaning of exuding knots, sealing of split boards they apply be spray application the Teknos or Sikkens trade brand of coating to the original manufacturers specification, giving between 3 - 5 years between re - paints.

 It is a common misconception that when sanding, you have to rub until your fingers hurt .... all you need is to remove flaking substrate, abrade the area to give a key for the next coat of paint to stick to.
 We recommend the use of 180 / 240 g abrasives, we would also advise you sand with the grain try not to cut across the grain as this can lead to cross sanding marks being visible in your final finished work.